a2000l/a2000l.github.io/content/about.md

 hideExif: true
 hideDate: true
 ---
-**Fedoroff.id** is a portfolio site showcasing the work of contemporary artist Aleksei Fedoroff.
+**Fedoroff.gallery** is a portfolio site showcasing the work of contemporary artist Aleksei Fedoroff.

 ### Bio